rlaboiss/center-on-new-viewbox/README.md

 ## Description

-This Inkscape extension sets the viewport to the A4 portrait format and center the content of the drawing to that viewport.
+This Inkscape extension sets the viewport to the A4 format (either portrait or landscape) and center the content of the drawing to that viewport.
 This may be useful for printing the drawing and ensuring that it will centered on the paper.

 ## Installation